-Since this survey began, several changes and additions have been made to allow the development of structured indices and statistical frameworks while preserving the continuity of the long-term data set.
+Since this survey began, several changes and additions have been made to develop structured indices and statistical frameworks while preserving the continuity of the longterm data set.
 In 1975, 53 sites and their alternates, referred to as the historical "Key Bar" set, were fixed to form the basis of an annual spatfall intensity index (Krantz and Webster 1980).
 These sites were selected to provide both adequate geographic coverage and continuity with data going back to 1939.
 An oyster parasite diagnosis component was added in 1958, and in 1990 a 43-bar subset (Disease Bar set) was established for obtaining standardized parasite prevalence and intensity data.
 Thirty-one of the Disease Bars are among the 53 spatfall index oyster bars (Key Bars).

-Collaborative Studies and Outreach Throughout the years, the Fall Survey has been a source of collaborative research opportunities for scientists within and outside of the Department of Natural Resources.
-In 2015, the Fall Survey provided scientific support to a researcher from the University of California - Davis studying microplastic concentrations in the bay and to a student from William and Mary College looking into the geochemistry of oyster shells to develop techniques for sourcing shells from archeological middens.
-Fall Survey data were provided to an environmental consulting firm working on National Oceanic and Atmospheric Administration's Environmental Sensitivity Index, a project to establish baseline biological data for possible responses in the event of an oil spill.
-The Survey also assisted with an innovative pilot fishery program, examining triploid oyster plantings on Ragged Point for the Potomac River Fisheries Commission.
+Collaborative Studies and Outreach Throughout the years, the Fall Survey has been a source of collaborative research opportunities for scientists and students within and outside of the Department of Natural Resources.
+In 2016, Fall Survey data were provided to University of Maryland researchers working on a National Science Foundation grant in the Choptank River region.
+A University of Maryland graduate student is looking into refining mortality estimates from the Fall Survey data.
+The Survey continues to assist with an innovative pilot fishery program, examining triploid oyster plantings on Ragged Point for the Potomac River Fisheries Commission.
 Data from the Fall Survey continue to be used extensively by the multi-partner Oyster Restoration Project.